 Lord of the Flies

-A thrilling dance production of William Golding’s classic novel.
+A thrilling dance production based on William Golding’s classic novel.
+Adapted and directed by Matthew Bourne and Scott Ambler.

 The action is transferred from deserted island to deserted theatre.
 A group of schoolboys find themselves abandoned.
 With no adults around they start to make their own rules and create their own civilisation, before order breaks down and the story builds to an electrifying climax.

-New Adventures dancers were joined by a cast of six professional Australian dancers and young talent from Victoria, Australia.
 Golding’s legendary characters are brought to life with raw energy, emotional intensity and breath-taking performances.
-Chilling, beautiful and hugely entertaining, Lord of the Flies will enthral Bourne fans and inspire a generation of new audiences.
+Chilling, beautiful and hugely entertaining, Lord of the Flies has inspired a generation of new dancers.

 Choreographed by Olivier Award-nominated Scott Ambler, set and costume design by Olivier Award-winner Lez Brotherston, music by Terry Davies, lighting design by Chris Davey, sound design by Paul Groothuis, adapted and directed by Olivier and Tony award-winner Matthew Bourne and Scott Ambler.
 The production was staged in Melbourne by Associate Artistic Director, Etta Murfitt and Resident Director, Alan Vincent.